hnryjmes/100-days-of-code/README.md

 1. DAY 47.
 Better day, better teamwork, despite a few personal struggles.
 Most of the basic user stories done, but still so much more left to go before this feels like a real app. #100DaysOfCode

+1. DAY 48.
+Finished off main user stories we wanted ready for a feature freeze tomorrow.
+Today really felt like we looked after each other emotionally as well as supported each other with our work.
+Better teamwork does come through practice. #100DaysOfCode

 1.